arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/getting-started/content.md

 ⚪ **Blinking White:** Your Nicla Vision firmware is panicking because of a hardware failure.
 Please check that your Nicla Vision's camera module is installed securely.

 ***If you tap the Nicla Vision reset button once, the board resets.
-If you tap it twice the board enters in DFU mode and its green LED start blinking and fading.***
+If you tap it twice the board enters in Device Firmware Upgrade (DFU) mode and its green LED start blinking and fading.***

 ### 3. Connecting to the OpenMV IDE